camochu/Filament_sensor_simplified_OPi/README.md

 If you are unsure about your sensor being triggered, check [OctoPrint logs](https://community.octoprint.org/t/where-can-i-find-octoprints-and-octopis-log-files/299)

-## Support me
+## Support author

-This plugin was developed in my spare time.
+This plugin was forked to support my own device and configuraton and developed in my spare time.
-If you find it useful and like it, you can support me by clicking the button below :)
+If you find it useful and like it, you can support Lukáš Malatinský as original author by clicking the button below :)

 [![More coffee, more code](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5L758LYSUGHW4&source=url)